yuhong90/node-google-calendar/README.md

 First, install the package with: `npm i node-google-calendar`.

-Update the settings.js file with your calendarId, calendarUrl, serviceAcctId & keyfile location.
+Update the settings.js file with calendarId, calendarUrl, serviceAcctId & keyfile location in the shown format.

 Example:
 ```javascript